The Overview Section will present the following graphs and data points:

 Source: HouseCanary analysis, Fannie Mae UAD Definitions for Condition

 The Market Index is a summary conclusion on the market index.
-Specifically whether the market is currently classified as a buyer's market, seller's market or neutral.
+Specifically whether the market is currently classified as a buyer's, seller's or neutral market.

 Source: Local MLS, HouseCanary analysis